50 Fun and Unique Things to Do in Gainesville TODAY

 Within the complex, you will find the main exhibit gallery, 1867 Matheson House, Library & Archives, Tison Tool Barn, and Sweetwater Park, so make sure to set aside at least a few hours for the attraction.

-The museum is open from Wednesday and Saturday and is free of admission.
+The museum is open from Wednesday to Saturday and is free of admission, however, donations are encouraged.

 Address: 513 East University Avenue Gainesville, FL 32601